jean-marc/kiosk_os/readme.md

 * [/usr/local/bin/udp_ping.sh](/usr/local/bin/udp_ping.sh] sends UDP messages to the monitoring server on expired MTN modems (see http://mbuya.unicefuganda.org/?p=642).
 Note: the script is also invoked by the remote monitoring task (see remote monitoring) and care must be taken they do not run a the same time.
-Note: names should be changed from 'ts_45' to something more generic
+Note: names should be changed from 'ts_45' to something more generic User 'unicef_admin' should be part of group 'dialout' to be allowed to open the device.

 ##Traffic accounting